monash-emu/summer/README.md

 [![Automated Tests](https://github.com/monash-emu/summer/actions/workflows/tests.yml/badge.svg)](https://github.com/monash-emu/summer/actions/workflows/tests.yml)

-Summer is a [compartmental](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) disease modelling framework, written in Python.
-It provides a high-level API to build and run models.
-Features include:
+Summer is a Python-based framework for the creation and execution of [compartmental](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) (or "state-based") epidemiological models of infectious disease transmission.

+It provides a range of structures for easily implementing compartmental models, including structure for some of the most common features added to basic compartmental frameworks, including:

 - A variety of inter-compartmental flows (infections, transitions, births, deaths, imports)
 - Force of infection multipliers (frequency, density)